bgord/knowledge/README.md

 - FLIP list reordering animation
 - Add favicon in Gatsby app
 - Gatsby SSR/rehydration problem
+- Flash of unstyled content with styled-components in Gatsby app

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?